benjypng/logseq-osmmaps-plugin/README.md

 ## Step 2B: Right-clicking on Map

 When right-clicking on the map, you can automatically create a marker, and a new block will be inserted on the page with the coordinates you just created.
 You can simply add in the name of the location and click the `Refresh` button to update your marker.

+## Step 2C: Search Locations

+Use `/Get coordinates from location` and key in the location that you would like to search for.
+Be as specific as possible.
+Press `Enter` and your location will be added as a block.

 ## Step 3